Dive Policy

 • All divers on a Club dive must be a Blue North Scuba Club member or guest of a Blue North Scuba Club member.

-• All divers on a Club dive must be a member of OUC, the Ontario Underwater Council, for this calendar year.
+• All divers on a Club dive must be a member of OUC, the Ontario Underwater Council, for the current calendar year, and sign the annual OUC Release Agreement.

-• All divers must show a certification card from a recognized scuba diving agency or be participating in an open water certification dive supervised by a certified scuba instructor.
+• All divers must be certified by a recognized scuba diving agency or be participating in an open water certification dive supervised by a certified scuba instructor.

 • All Club dives will have a qualified Divemaster who is responsible for running the dive in a safe manner.

-• The Divemaster, with good reason, can refuse any person the right to dive on a Club dive.
+• The Divemaster can refuse any person the right to dive on a Club dive.

-• The Divemaster will set the maximum depth, maximum bottom time, geographical limits and the minimum air pressure remaining in the main air supply at the end of the dive.
+• The Divemaster may set limits such as the maximum depth, maximum bottom time, geographical limits and the minimum air pressure remaining in the main air supply at the end of the dive.

 • The Divemaster may require additional equipment on a particular dive.

-• Safety equipment, such as an oxygen kit, first aid kit and AED, will be present and in a state “ready to use” on all Club dives.
+• Safety equipment, such as an oxygen kit and first aid kit (and if possible an AED), will be present and in a state “ready to use” on Club dives.

 • While diving in buddy pairs is our policy, the Divemaster may allow a group of three divers to dive together when it is considered safe.